DoctorEvidence/dpackjs/README.md

 	// when data is received
 });
 ```
+Note that DPack can more efficiently stream data if it is the last data, through the `end(data)` call, and that should generally be used unless multiple blocks need to be sent.

 ### Asynchronous/Lazy Streaming
 A serializing stream can also stream data structures that may contain embedded data that is asynchronously or lazily loaded.
 This can be a powerful way to leverage Node's backpressure functionality to defer loading embedded data until network buffers are ready to consume them.
 This is accomplished by including `then`able data.
 A promise can be included in your data, or custom `then`able.
 For example:
 ```
 var stream = createSerializeStream();
 var responseData = {
-	someData: fetch('/some/url') // when serializing, dpack will pause at this point, and wait for the promise to resolve }
+	someData: fetch('/some/url') // when serializing, dpack will pause at this point, and wait for the promise to resolve };
-stream.end(data) // write the data structure (will pause as necessary for async data)
+stream.end(data); // write the data structure (will pause as necessary for async data)
 ```
 Here is an example of using a custom `then`-able, where dpack will wait to call `then` for each object until there is no back pressure from sending the previous object, ensuring that data is not loaded from a database until network buffers are ready to consume the data:
 ```